RV Club Directory for the USA and Canada - RV Travel

 Welcome to the most complete and up-to-date RV club directory in North America.
 But we need your help to tell us which clubs we’ve missed.
-If yours is not on this list or the information we show here is not quite accurate, please email Emily(at)RVtravel.com and she’ll add your club or update your current listing.
+If yours is not on this list or the information we show here is not quite accurate, please email Diane(at)RVtravel.com and she’ll add your club or update your current listing.
 Please include the club name, a brief description, its website address and contact information.
 If you have a suggestion for the Special Interest Clubs category, we’d love to hear from you.
 This is a work-in-progress and your input will be very useful.
 Please note: Information in this directory is generally from the club’s website.
-LAST UPDATED 5-26-2018.

 THE MAJOR CLUBS

+The Escapees RV Club is one of the oldest and largest RV membership organizations.
+Its mission is to provide a total support network for all RVers, accomplished through providing a mail forwarding service, domicile assistance, RVing-related discounts, educational programs, and most importantly, inclusion in the Escapees family of RVers.
+Its magazine is the best about RVing that’s currently published.
+Many events are hosted throughout the year to bring members together and build community, including Hangouts, Escapade, Convergences, and chapter and Bird of a Feather (BOF) gatherings.
+If you join one RV club, this should be it.
+It’s Xscapers sub-group appeals to younger RVers.
+We strongly recommend a membership.

-Good Sam Club.
+Good Sam Club

+With more than two-million members, this is the largest club for RVers.
+Today, the main benefit of a membership is 10% discounts at Camping World and on campsites at more than 2,400 RV parks.
+Anyone who camps at these parks more than about 10 times a year will save money if they have a membership.
+We only recommend joining if you shop a lot at Camping World and/or stay often at commercial RV parks, where the 10% discount adds up.
+Otherwise don’t waste your money

+👎FMCA.
 Website.

-By far the largest organization of RV owners in the world.
-Main benefits: nearly 1,500 Good Sam chapters across North America, and 10 percent off at most decent RV parks and Camping World stores.
-The club provides little else these days for members and is often criticized for excessive junk mail hyping one money-making service or another.

-FMCA.
-Website.

-Large club for owners of all types of RVs.
+Club for owners of all types of RVs.
 Many regional and special interest chapters.
-Local rallies and one large national rally.
-The organization has struggled in recent years with a declining membership.
+Local rallies and two annual national rallies.
+The organization of mostly RVers 70 years old and older is struggling mightily with a declining membership.
 Its once-thick and informative magazine was worth the price of a membership, but its pages have dropped by half in recent years and its editorial matter often too focused on “supporting your club” rather than providing useful information.
-Still, FMCA may be appealing to some RVers because of its member benefits.
+FMCA may appeal to some older RVers because of its member benefits, but for $85 a year to join, we don’t see the value.

 Explorer RV Club.
 Website.

-Note: Update: In June 2018 the board of directors approved to change from Holiday Rambler RV Club to HRRVC, allowing any RV owner eligible to become a club member.
-There are also several special interest chapters.